viklund/courses/rnaseq/labs/intro.md

 This datset contains a few small RNA libraries, from *Drosophila melanogaster* (fruit fly) embryos and two cell lines (KC167 cells derived from whole embryos, and ML-DmD32 cells derived from adult wing discs).
 This is a subset of a much larger data set used to study microRNAs and other small RNAs in *Drosophila*.
-These data sets are described more in this [paper] (http://genome.cshlp.org/content/24/7/1236.full)
+These data sets are described more in this [paper](http://genome.cshlp.org/content/24/7/1236.full).

 ## Short summary of the long reads

-This data set contains three PacBio reads from gene RAB11FIP5 from full-length RNAs in brain and heart from reads PacBio released last year.
+This data set contains three PacBio reads for the gene RAB11FIP5, extracted from a full-length RNA sequencing data set released by PacBio in 2014.
 For more info go [here](http://blog.pacificbiosciences.com/2014/10/data-release-whole-human-transcriptome.html).

 ## Short summary of the peptide data